-The independent Office of the Ombudsman investigates complaints from the public about New Brunswick government services.
-Ombudsman offices are present throughout Canada.
+The independent Office of the Ombud investigates complaints from the public about New Brunswick government services.
+Ombud offices are present throughout Canada.
 Our services are free to use.
-The New Brunswick Ombudsman’s Office has one central mission: to ensure that everyone is treated fairly by government and its agencies.
+The New Brunswick Ombud’s Office has one central mission: to ensure that everyone is treated fairly by government and its agencies.
 If you've tried resolving the problem and still feel that you've been treated unfairly, we may be able to help.
 Please call our office toll-free at 1-888-465-1100.
 Our office provides services in English and French.
 If you require service in another language, please arrange for a translator before contacting us.

-The Ombudsman Charles Murray has been appointed Acting Consumer Advocate for Insurance
+The Ombud Charles Murray has been appointed Acting Consumer Advocate for Insurance

 Testimony of the Ombudsman before the Standing Committee on Procedure, Privileges and Legislative Officers, Legislative Assembly of New Brunswick, November 12, 2015